Type above and press Enter to search. Press Esc to cancel.

 For quick-service restaurants and other high-volume establishments, energy consumption per square foot can reach as high as ten times higher.

-From the appliances you choose to your lighting and refrigeration, eco-friendly food preparation appliances help reduce tour establishment’s utility costs.
+From the appliances you choose to your lighting and refrigeration, eco-friendly food preparation appliances help reduce your establishment’s utility costs.
 ENERGY STAR certified food service equipment meets the energy efficiency standards set by the United States Environmental Protection Agency (EPA).

 Eco-friendly appliances help you reduce how much energy and water your restaurant uses and improves your bottom line while helping protect the environment.
 While the initial cost of investment can seem off-putting, the long-term savings on your utility costs more than make up for it.